Matamata-Animator/Matamata/readme.md

 > python image-generator.py -a audio.mp3 -t text.txt [flags]

 This may need to be accompanied by a *sudo* beforehand.

+## Contributing

+Do you use this project and want to see a new feature added?
+Open an issue with the tag *feature request* and say what you want.

+Want to try your hand writing code?
+Create a fork, upload your code, and make a pull request.
+Anything from fixing formatting/typos to entirely new features is welcome!

+Don't know what to work on?
+Take a look at the issues page to see what improvements people want.
+Anything marked *good first issue* should be great for newcomers!